MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

           ### Hunger for continued improvement

-          We ran a mock audit of Insight’s website.
+          I ran a mock audit of Insight’s website.
 The purpose was to practice and present to project stakeholders a real plan for changes that should and could be implemented internally.

           **The practice audit included:**